-- (1) Raise the profile of The Canch by: - Developing The Canch's website - Continuing to use Bassetlaw District Council's social media channels to engage with existing and new visitors.
-This will include partnership working - Continuing to produce information items for park noticeboards - Utilising the quality images submitted from park users
+- Raise the profile of The Canch by: - Improving The Canch's webpage and presence. - Continuing to use Bassetlaw District Council's social media channels to engage with existing and new visitors.
+This will include partnership working. - Continuing to produce information items for park noticeboards. - Utilising the quality images submitted from park users. - Encouraging local media to attend events in The Canch. - Actively encourage local community groups and organisations to focus on new themes and initiatives. - Creation of a Development Worker role to deliver specific initiatives and projects. - (1) To better inform users and potential users about The Canch by: - Working with other local groups to inform members about the park and its activities for Bassetlaw, e.g. voluntary services, local community groups, health and wellbeing charities, schools and young people's services. - Working actively with other agencies such as the Police and the Council's Anti-Social Behaviour Unit to address any specific problems if and when they arise, e.g. vandalism and abuse.
+This has been identified as a key action within the Visitor Experience Masterplan.

-- Encouraging local media to attend events in The Canch - Establish a Friends of The Canch Group to focus on new themes and initiatives - Creation of a Development Worker role to deliver specific initiatives and projects - (2) To better inform users and potential users about The Canch by: - Working with other local groups to inform members about the park and its activities for Bassetlaw, eg voluntary services, local community groups, health and wellbeing charities, schools and young people's services. - Working actively with other agencies such as the Police and the Council's Anti-Social Behaviour Unit to address any specific problems if and when they arise, eg vandalism and abuse.
-This has been identified as a key action within the Visitor Experience Masterplan - By continuing to prepare press releases to publicise achievements, activities and events in The Canch - By continuing to build on the positive publicity achieved through press coverage of park based activities and the installation and opening of new facilities - Continuing to use Bassetlaw District Council's social media channels to promote events and activities and the Council's future plans for The Canch.
-This will include partnership working
+- By continuing to prepare press releases to publicise achievements, activities and events in The Canch. - By continuing to build on the positive publicity achieved through press coverage of park based activities and the installation and opening of new facilities. - Continuing to use Bassetlaw District Council's social media channels to promote events and activities and the Council's future plans for The Canch.
+This will include partnership working.